Aneeshh18/ecom/README.md

 ### Additional Pages
 - *Home Page:* The landing page showcasing featured products or announcements.
-- *About Page:* Information about the ecommerce website or company.
+- *About Page:* Information about the e-commerce website or company.
 - *Products Page:* Display of various products available for purchase.

 ## Tech Stack